-A. In the petition to determine beneficiary filed
+A. In the petition to determine beneficiary filed 3

-4 in the Lorna Estate.
+in the Lorna Estate.

-5 Q. If the divorce order was fraudulently procured in Texas, why was there not an attack on the divorce order in Texas?
+O. If the divorce order was fraudulently procured in Texas, why was there not an attack on the divorce order in Texas?

-A. The ability to -- in strategizing in the best

-ability to bring the most to the ward, the legal theory

-was the full faith and credit in the estate.
-Because

-there was an ability under a petition to determine

-12 beneficiary if we could get the Florida estate court not

-13 to give full faith and credit for the divorce for
+A. The ability to -- in strategizing in the best ability to bring the most to the ward, the legal theory was the full faith and credit in the estate.
+Because there was an ability under a petition to determine beneficiary if we could get the Florida estate court not to give full faith and credit for the divorce for the estate, and thus thereby being able to attempt to attack some of the assets of the Lorna Estate.

-14 Oliver, Sr., to at least assert he was a beneficiary of
+Oliver, Sr., to at least assert he was a beneficiary of